Tambo, Parañaque: History

 Tambo was named for the tiger grass used to make brooms (walis tambo) that grew there in abundance during the Spanish colonial period.
 It may have also been named for the lodging houses (tambo o casa de hospedaje de viajeros) that stood in this former colonial beach strip which was one of the earliest barrios established in the Augustinian missionary town of Parañaque.
 Prior to the reclamation of Roxas Boulevard (former Dewey Boulevard) during the American colonial period, Tambo was a popular beach destination for Manila residents with resorts such as Aroma and El Faro lining the Manila Bay coast.

 On July 15, 1898, the First California Volunteers established Camp Dewey in a coastal forest in Tambo just north of Don Galo at the height of the Spanish–American War.
-This military camp in Tambo would remain under U.S. Army possession throughout the Philippine–American War and until 1937 when it was converted into a Philippine Army camp named Camp Claudio by President Manuel Luis Quezon.
+This military camp in Tambo would remain under U.S. Army possession throughout the Philippine–American War and until 1937 when it was converted into a Philippine Army camp named Camp Claudio by President Manuel L. Quezon.

 In the early 1900s, the barrio was the location of several seaside mansions and became an elite enclave by the latter part of the American colonial period.
 One such mansion is the Colonial Revival style Palacio de Memoria (former Villaroman Mansion) built in the 1930s beside the Los Tamaraos Polo Club, a sports and social club founded by Joaquín Miguel Elizalde and his brothers which was housed in a Georgian style building built in 1937.
 The mansion is now used as an auction house owned by Philippe Jones Lhuillier.

 The beach that used to stretch from Pasay in the north - where the Manila Polo Club was originally located - to Las Piñas in the south - where Jale Beach (presumably owned by the Jalandoni and Ledesma families) was located - was gradually replaced by Dewey Boulevard (now Roxas Boulevard) after World War II.